 Green Star Royalties Joins International Emissions Trading Association

-February 27 - TORONTO, ON - Star Royalties Ltd. ("Star Royalties", or the "Company") (TSXV:STRR), (OTC:STRFF) is pleased to announce that its majority-owned joint venture, Green Star Royalties Ltd. ("Green Star"), has been accepted as a member of the International Emissions Trading Association ("IETA"), a leading industry association on market-based climate solutions.
+TORONTO, February 27, 2023 - Star Royalties Ltd. ("Star Royalties", or the "Company") (TSXV:STRR)(OTCQX:STRFF) is pleased to announce that its majority-owned joint venture, Green Star Royalties Ltd. ("Green Star"), has been accepted as a member of the International Emissions Trading Association ("IETA"), a leading industry association on market-based climate solutions.

 IETA represents close to 300 Canadian and international companies from multiple sectors on the design and implementation of carbon pricing and climate finance mechanisms.
 Its market and technical expertise are regularly called-upon to inform policies and market trading frameworks that results in real and verifiable greenhouse gas emission reductions.